victor-kowalski-m/rosmimic/README.md

 In this example, we use the robot infrastructure from the [blindserl](https://gitlab.tuwien.ac.at/e384-03-as/blindserl) repo.

-Launch a second docker container following the instructions in that repo.
+Launch a second docker container following the instructions in that repo (for the actor).

 Then, inside that container, launch the SERL cartesian impedance controller and robot state topics with: